Trust Your Ears

 Another 8 bar seq but more going on harmonically and rhythmically to make it a little trickier and more interesting for you!

-Another 2 transcriptions for this lesson can be purchased in the Justinguitar Transcribing TR-106 Plus Pack, one 8 bar tune and one big 16 bar solo, both based around the A Minor Pentatonic but with lots of spice thrown in too!
+Another 2 transcriptions for you below, one 8 bar tune and one big 16 bar solo, both based around the A Minor Pentatonic but with lots of spice thrown in too!

 Transcription Exercise #106-F